florestefano1975/comfyui-prompt-composer/README.md

 ## Usage

 Combining nodes helps the user sequence strings for prompts, also creating logical groupings if necessary.
-You can chain individual nodes in any order.
+Individual nodes can be chained together in any order.

 ## Customization